drj17/Annotator/docs/README.md

 - [ ] Sort songs on homepage by number of views (hot songs).
 - [ ] Add user rankings based on their total annotation upvote count.
 - [ ] Refactor: Create new model, api, and components for Artists.
+- [ ] Tags: Allow users to add tags to songs and filter by the tags.